 The payments for the bus are collected on a termly basis.
 The cost of the bus per term is currently £135.00 with reviewed each year.

-If you would like your child to use the Orrell or Pemberton bus service please process payment online via Wisepay.
+If you would like your child to use the Orrell or Upholland bus service please process payment online via WisePay.
 You will need to select the bus stop your child wishes to use.
-Payment must be made at the latest by Wednesday 18th July 2018.
-Passes must be purchased before the service can be used in September 2018.
+Payment must be made at the latest by Wednesday 17th July 2019.
+Passes must be purchased before the service can be used in September 2019.

 If you have any questions in relation to the above please don’t hesitate to contact school.